pranjali-pathre/Scale-Invariant-Feature-Transform/README.md

 ### Dataset

-We plan to use the Caltech-256 dataset for the given task.
+We use the Caltech-256 dataset for the given task.
 It is an object recognition dataset containing 30,607 real-world images, of different sizes, spanning 257 classes (256 object classes and an additional clutter class).
 Each class is represented by at least 80 images.

 ### Deliverables